stefvanbuuren/AGD/cran-comments.md

 -   local OS X install, 10.13.4, R 3.5.0
 -   win-builder, using `devtools::build_win()`

-There was no ERROR, WARNING or NOTE.
+There was no ERROR or WARNING.

+NOTE: Possibly mis-spelled words in DESCRIPTION.

 R CMD check results
 -------------------